-USAF Patch USAFE 32 TFS Tactical Fighter Squadron Flying Suit Patch Wolfhounds F 4 Phantom 1970s embroidered on twill cut edge large 125mm by 72mm five inches by two and seven eighth inches.
+USAF Patch USAFE 32 TFS Tactical Fighter Squadron Flying Suit Patch Wolfhounds F 4 Phantom 1970s embroidered on twill cut edge large 122mm by 75mm four and thirteen sixteenth inches by two and fifteen sixteenth inches.

 In 1954 the Dutch government entered into an agreement with the US to the stationing of a US Air Force fighter squadron in the Netherlands to augment Dutch air defense.
 Royal Netherlands Air Base Soesterberg was chosen as the location for the fighter squadron

 512 Fighter Day Squadrons relocation to Soesterberg Netherlands in 1954 was well underway when the 512 designation was transferred to RAF Bentwaters in September 1955.
 Aircraft personnel and equipment remained at Soesterberg and activated as 32 Fighter Day Squadron a designation linked with the Netherlands via its anti-submarine defense of Dutch Caribbean possessions in WW2.
 32 Fighter Day Squadron Wolfhounds reported to 36th Fighter Wing at Bitburg Air Base West Germany.
 The squadron was the only USAF flying unit on the Base and occupied a portion of the base and called it Camp New Amsterdam after the first Dutch settlement in the United Stated New Amsterdam which later became New York City.